 |Development||Development is better on Tableau Pro||Development is better on Qlikview Developer|

 |Data integration||Data Integration is best with a wide variety of data sources being supported.||Data integration is good.|

 |Integration with GIS||Best suited for integration with GIS||Performance for integration with GIS is average|

 |Modeling||Below average in modeling||Below average in modeling|

 |PowerPivot Support||Supported well||Not supported|

-Tableau and Qlikview are very powerful BI tools.
+Tableau and QlikView are very powerful BI tools.
 To decide on the best one for your company, you need to do a detailed analysis of comparing your requirements against the features of each of these applications.
-Each one of the have their own set of strengths and perform better for some solution criteria, while performing average in a few others.
+Each one of them has their own set of strengths and perform better for some solution criteria while performing average in a few others.
 Weighing each requirement of your company by importance and opting for the one that performs best in the given conditions, will be the ideal solution.

-If data visualizations is your focus, then Tableau stands out of all.
+If data visualizations are your focus, then Tableau stands out of all.
 It is by large, the best performance BI tool for visualization.